 Why "Emotions Matter"?

-Our member Advisory Committee discussed at length the name of our new non-profit.
+Our members discussed at length the name of our new non-profit.
 Borderline Personality Disorder (BPD) is a mental illness categorized by emotional dysregulation.
 This means that those impacted by this disorder have difficulty controlling their emotions, which can fluctuate rapidly, cause intense internal turmoil and pain.
 So, the word “emotions” purposefully explains what BPD is all about.

 Borderline Personality Disorder (BPD) is the least recognized mental disorder in the United States, among major mental illnesses with similar prevalence rates (it affects up to 6% of the population).
 It receives the least funding from the National Institute of Mental Health (NIMH) for research.
 It is not a recognized diagnostic code for billing purposes by many health insurance companies.
 It is the among most stigmatized mental health disorder by healthcare professionals.
 Thus, the word “matter” purposely emphasizes our efforts to make BPD as important as other mental health disorders.